New College of Interdisciplinary Arts and Sciences policies

 Complete session withdrawal information

-Students must complete the following steps and in the order shown here:
+Students must complete the following steps in the order shown here:

 1. Review the Academic Calendar for complete session withdrawal and tuition refund deadlines.